Systèmes Sous-sol Québec Q&A

 The TripleSafe has world-class features that make this system the best of its kind.
 The TripleSafe has an attractive two-piece airtight lid designed for easy access while keeping moisture, odors, and insects out of your basement and preventing objects from falling into the sump hole.
 It also has a specially designed floor drain to drain water from any plumbing leaks in your home, which lets water down but blocks damp air from coming up into your basement.
 Finally, a water watch alarm system will sound off like a smoke detector before your floor gets wet in the highly unlikely event the water rises above all pump operating ranges.

-This drainage system has a built in 3/8-inch gap between the floor and the wall to drain wall leaks.
+This drainage system has a built-in 3/8-inch gap between the floor and the wall to drain wall leaks.

 The WaterGuard interior drain is also installed in a way that you can connect your sump pumps and dehumidifier to eject the water away from your house while being able to inspect it every year through the inspection ports.